MichielBbal/snoring_sound_sensor/README.md

 ## Tutorial
 This tutorial assumes you've some experience with Python, Machine Learning etc. It's not written for the absolute beginner.

+### 1. Three options of collecting raw data

+There are three options of collecting your data:
-### 1. Use the snoring sound samples provided here
+1. Use the samples provided in this repo.
+These is clean data of high quality.
+There is only snoring, no other sounds, no silence.

-### 2. Record your own data (like silence)
+2. Record your own data using the script 'sound_record.py'.
+It uses the soundfile package.

-A much simpler approach is to record your own data.
-This can be done with the following python script:

-Alternatively, you can run this Jupyter Notebook:

 I advice to record at least 10 samples of 10 seconds each.

-### 3. Alternative: download (more) data from Google's AudioSet
+3. Download from Google's AudioSet.

 Google's Audioset [link](https://research.google.com/audioset/index.html) is a large collection of audiosamples.
 AudioSet has 527 classes of audio that can be used to train Deep Learning models.
 Unfortunately the quality is not always good as one sample can contain multiple sound classes.
 (In our case we will see that samples can contain both snoring and other classes, such as music or silence).
 However this is still the best way to get (free) data in quantities large enough for training deep learning models.

 To download the data I use a Jupyter Notebook [provided here](https://github.com/aoifemcdonagh/audioset-processing/blob/master/demo.ipynb).
 You can open it in Google Colab.
 In Step 3 of the notebook you can change the Audio Class.
 A full ontology of the AudioSet classes can be found [here](https://research.google.com/audioset/ontology/index.html).
 I would recommend to download the Class white noise.
 You can also download the Class snoring, but do keep in mind that the 10s samples of Snoring in AudioSet also contain other sounds such as music, talking or silence.

-### 4. Do data augmentation on the Audio Files
+### 2. Do data augmentation on the Audio Files
 Data augmentation is an important part of creating Deep Learning datasets.
 With the script provided here you can create four augmented files based on one original file.
 Please find the script on my Github Gist [here](https://gist.github.com/MichielBbal/15b9081d41f858c3dcd2c4307e401f58#file-audio_data_augmentation-py)

-### 5. Upload to EdgeImpulse & train your dataset.
+### 3. Upload to EdgeImpulse & train your dataset.

+[EdgeImpulse](www.edgeimpulse.com) is a low code platform to train machine learning models used on microcontrollers (eg. Arduino) and single board computers such as the Raspberry Pi.

 There are tons of tutorials on EdgeImpulse so I won't give a full tutorial here.